 Set Your Bedroom Temperature Within the Optimum Range

 Our body temperature fluctuates throughout the day.
 It peaks in the afternoon and gradually drops at night.
-Setting your bedroom temperature between 60 to 67 degrees keeps it in sync with your body temperature at night and prevents you from waking up feeling too hot or cold.
+Setting your bedroom temperature so that it’s comfortably cool (mid 60 to low 70 degrees Fahrenheit) keeps it in sync with your body temperature at night and prevents sleep disruption.

 Avoid Clutter in Your Bedroom